AhmedKamel95/site-wide-warning/README.md

 ## Submission
 Prior to submission, ensure that `npm run lint` and `npm run test` don't produce any warnings or errors.

 Your final submission should be in the form of a pull request from a remote branch against `main`.
-Once you're ready to submit, open the Pull Request, add `litebulb-skills-bot` as a reviewer, and document your changes and thought processes in the Pull Request description.
+Once you're ready to submit, open the Pull Request, and document your changes and thought processes in the Pull Request description.

+When you're sure you're ready to submit, add `litebulb-skills-bot` as a reviewer.
+You will lose access to the repository, and your submission will be considered closed.

 ## Resources